n-eq/n-eq.github.io/_posts/2025-05-28-zephyr-meteoric-rise.md

-selection — Kate offered a reassuring update: performance is a top priority, and the next release is expected to deliver meaningful improvements on existing benchmarks. _"We're pretty close to the level of RTOS you need"_, she noted, hinted that current efforts are aimed at bring Zephyr closer to parity with traditional RTOSes. \
+selection — Kate offered a reassuring update: performance is a top priority, and the next release is expected to deliver meaningful improvements on existing benchmarks. _"We're pretty close to the level of RTOS you need"_, she noted, hinting that current efforts are aimed at bring Zephyr closer to parity with traditional RTOSes. \
 This suggests that Zephyr isn’t just maturing in breadth (tooling, security, ecosystem), it’s also leveling up and becoming a stronger candidate even for